Retentions are useful for seeing how often and how fast customers return to do certain actions (e.g. page visits, purchase).

 Retention is by default showed in a table.

 Starting date defines the date when the Initial step happened.
-For instance, in the example 26 people did initial step 2.13.2016.

 The numbers in the first row define the returning period when the returning step happened.
 The value in the column then represents the number of unique customers having the Return event in the given period.
-In the example we can see that 47.37% customers did the returning step on the first day.

 There are following types of retention which you can switch between in the table view: